l00ptr/ansible-collection-postgres/docs/role_configure_pg_back.md

 Where we should copy the pg_back binary

     postgresql_pg_back_default_backup_directory: /var/backups/postgresql/
-Path where we should store our backups
+Path where we should store our backups.
+If this directory doesn't exist this role will create it.

     postgresql_pg_back_default_parallel_backup_jobs: 1
 Number of parallel jobs to dumps (-j option of pg_dump)